dakusan/gofastersql/README.md

 > [!warning]
 > If you are scanning a lot of rows it is recommended to use a `RowReader` instead of `gofastersql.ScanRow` as it bypasses a mutex read lock and a few allocations.
+> In some cases `gofastersql.ScanRow` may even be slower than the native `sql.Row.Scan()` method.
+What speeds this library up so much is the preprocessing done before the ScanRow(s) functions are called and a lot of that is lost in `gofastersql.ScanRow` and especially in `gofastersql.ScanRowMulti`.